Benohene/ya-bible-quiz-project/README.md

 ## Acknowledge-Code
 * Most of the JS code was extracted from a you tube video and manipulated.
 This is the link [Coding Artist](https://www.youtube.com/watch?v=p-2G-7vLuV4&t=2286s)
+* I want to appreciate my mentor Daisy Mc Girr for her time and efforts invested in me.

 ## Content
 * [Font Awesome](https://fontawesome.com/).
 Used for icons.